Using the Command Line Interface

 For example:

-weblv.exe -url="http://www.relsoftware.com/"
+weblv.exe -url="https://www.relsoftware.com/"

-C:\Program Files\WLV\weblv.exe -url="http://www.relsoftware.com/"
+C:\Program Files\WLV\weblv.exe -url="https://www.relsoftware.com/"

 How to Check a Website Using an Earlier Created Profile